SharwanKunwar/My-Journey-2081-/Readme.md

 > "Success is getting what you want.
 Happiness is wanting what you get." – Dale Carnegie

+> "Be the change that you wish to see in the world." — Mahatma Gandhi

 *(I will update this section daily with a new quote to inspire myself and others.)*